lbcred/aoc-21-ts/README.md

 # Advent of Code 2021 in Typescript

-`npm start` - runs app on port 3000.
+`npm start` - runs app on localhost:3000.
 To get answers for given day go to /{day}.
 E.g. /3 for day 3.

 `npm test` - run unit tests.